thombergs/jenkins-test/README.md

 - TEST-1:  expected to show up in tomjenkins.atlassian.net
 - TEST-2:  expected to show up in tomjenkins.atlassian.net
 - TEST-3 JEN-13:  expected to show up in thombergs.atlassan.net and tomjenkins.atlassian.net
+- TEST-4 JEN-14:  expected to show up in thombergs.atlassan.net and tomjenkins.atlassian.net